jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 This is both liberating and a bit daunting.

 Where do engineers even begin learning something new?
+The sheer volume of information can feel overwhelming.

 <img src="https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExeTR4aTlhajhobjZmd2puYXM4dXIyZnQwcWdjb20ydXJiZmp0dWtybSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/JnDGMrN8tMICc/giphy.gif" alt="Captain Obvious" title="Image Source: https://giphy.com/gifs/president-JnDGMrN8tMICc" width = "25%" align="right" style="padding-right: 20px;">

 At the risk of being Captain Obvious, the first stop in finding information about a new topic is the internet.

 Fortunately the internet is filled with educational resources.
-Most are free or a reasonable price.
+Most are free or reasonably priced.

 Your favorite search engine will return more references than you can possibly consume.
-Someone, somewhere will have almost certainly created a page, blog, article, course, presentation slides or video on the topic you wish to learn.
+Someone, somewhere has certainly created. a page, blog, article, course, presentation slides or video on the topic you wish to learn.

 [Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html) can create a learning plan for almost any topic tailored to your specific needs.